As mobility has been the trend these past years, all the users coming to a website do so from many different devices.

 To record the traffic from a mobile application, you have several options.

-For browser based apps, you can record them from Chrome or firefox and just use a user agent switcher extension:
+For browser based apps, you can record them from Chrome or firefox and just use the dev tools to switch the user agent:

 Native apps are a bit more complex to get by.